 Fig 4- Did you see some populations germinating more and others showing less germination percentage?
 I don't know if you mixed the seeds from different populations.
 Your legend says "average," but lines 236-239 are not clear.
 Please avoid using abbreviations in the figures, e.g., WP.
 I understand it is water potential, but for someone skimming through the paper, it may be hard to understand.

 We appreciate the reviewers comment; yes there was some differences between subpopulations that can be checked in the supplementary figure SF1.
-We did not mixed the seed between different subpopulations, but only for the figure representation, we show the average germination across subpopulations.
+We did not mixed seeds between different subpopulations, but only for the figure representation, we showed the average germination across subpopulations.
 We have clarified Fig 4 caption in L 790-791 and changed abbreviations to Water potential in the figure 4.